National Novel Writing Month @ DCPL

 Each year, National Novel Writing Month (NaNoWriMo) encourages people to take on the challenge of writing a 50,000 word first draft of a novel in only 30 days.
 Each year over 300,000 people participate in Nanowrimo activities around the world.
-The DC Public Library is making a commitment to support our local NaNo Writers, from providing space and some friendly competition to a fantastic prize pack for registered participants who meet their wordcount goal.
+The DC Public Library is making a commitment to support our local NaNo Writers, from providing space and some friendly competition to fantastic incentives for registered participants who meet their wordcount goal.

-The prize pack includes a Finish-It Toolkit designed to help writers take the next step after that first draft, and includes a voucher for workshops on creating cover art and typesetting a book, as well as one free print-out of the book from our print-on-demand Book Machine.
+When you sign up to write you are eligible for a NaNo Startup Kit which includes a Finish-It Toolkit designed to help writers take the next step after that first draft, and includes a voucher for workshops on creating cover art and typesetting a book, as well as one free print-out of the book from our print-on-demand Book Machine.

 Come Write In